-Freezing Sperm to Preserve Fertility for Men
+Freezing Sperm to Preserve Fertility

 Depending on when treatment begins, a man may be able to provide multiple samples of sperm for freezing.
 Even if only one sperm sample can be provided, a man should consider doing so.
 Advances in reproductive medicine techniques make it possible for successful fertilization to be achieved using a single sperm cell.

 Cryopreservation is a safe and effective way to preserve sperm.
 Sperm are tested to ensure they are healthy before they are frozen and the frozen sperm can be stored indefinitely.
 Typically, about half of the sperm survive the freezing process.

 The sperm can be thawed and used with intrauterine insemination or in vitro fertilization.